 So why do suppliers agree to these discount terms?
 Primarily to win business as this practice enables the supplier to offer a price discount to favored customers without impacting list price.
-Further, most Procurement organizations are incented to obtain discount terms because their compensation is based on price rather than on working capital and cash flow results.
-PrimeRevenue staff have worked with clients who had rates as skewed as 2% 60 Net 61 – a 730% APR!
+Further, most procurement organizations are incented to obtain discount terms because their compensation is based on price rather than on working capital and cash flow results.
+PrimeRevenue has worked with clients who had rates as skewed as 2% 60 Net 61 – a 730% APR!

 There are some industry members who advocate for a broader application of discount fees in the supply chain as a means of generating income for the buyer.
 This approach is based on the theory that there is a significant amount of spend with suppliers who will find early payment discounts an attractive form of working capital finance.
 This premise is for the most part false, at least in the direct material world.
 Interest rates on terms such as 2% 10 Net 30 or 1% 10 Net 30, or in fact any rate that translates to an APR of 15%+ places a heavy financial burden on suppliers.
 Such early payment discounts increase costs in the supply chain and represent cost shifting from buyer to supplier rather than a cost reduction across the supply chain.
 No efficiency is gained by charging suppliers a very high interest rate to get paid early.
 There is a role for early payment discounts, but it is a niche role like P-Card and that niche isn’t with critical suppliers in the direct material supply chain.